To submit a BTOT proposal, please complete the form below.

 For questions about the grant, please contact us at facultydevelopment@berklee.edu.

-Please review all information and guidelines about the Newbury Comics Faculty Fellowship before submitting your project idea.
+IMPORTANT: Please read ALL Applicant Instructions and Guidelines for the Newbury Comics Faculty Fellowship before submitting your application.

 Requirements: